 Closing tips for social media campaigns

 All of the above-mentioned channels have their own analytics so you are able to see what’s going on with your campaign.
 Facebook analytics are detailed a lot, moreover, you can export reports of your choice.
-It’s the same with Twitter Ads; you will find some cool numbers showing you all interactions connected to your ads (likes, re-tweets, followers).
+It’s the same with Twitter Ads; you’ll find some cool engagement numbers such as likes, re-tweets, new followers.

-Naturally, don’t underestimate your own analytic tools (for example Google Analytics).
-It’s your number one spot to analyse your social media campaigns.
+Don’t underestimate your own analytic tools (for example Google Analytics).
+It’s your number one spot to analyze your social media campaigns.

 One more thing, Facebook and Twitter are both supplied with a crucial feature – conversion tracking – which not only helps to track leads but gives you the option to launch remarketing campaigns.